Rajat9632/WEB3/metalinker/SETUP.md

    - Go to https://www.alchemy.com
    - Create an account
    - Create a new app on Polygon Mainnet
+   - Copy either:
+     - The full HTTP URL: `https://polygon-mainnet.g.alchemy.com/v2/your_key`
-   - Copy the HTTP URL (full URL, not just the key)
+     - Or just the API key part: `your_key`
+   - Both formats will work!

    **Pinata JWT:**
    - Go to https://pinata.cloud